 The only exception to this rule is if the ball exceeds the designated height when the goalkeeper makes a save.
 When this happens and the ball returns into the playing area then play shall be stopped and the goalkeeper will restart the game.
 However, if the ball goes out for a corner or kick-in then play will continue as normal.

-The use of temporary time suspensions (“sin bins”) and the exclusion of a player arising from the issuing of a red card are the disciplinary sanctions for use in East Algarve walking football.
+The use of temporary time suspensions (“sin bins”), a warning yellow card, and the exclusion of a player arising from the issuing of a red card are the disciplinary sanctions for use in East Algarve walking football.

-Match officials will employ the use of temporary timed suspensions (blue cards) in all cases traditionally regarded as cautionable offences.
+Match officials will employ the use of either yellow cards as warnings or blue cards as temporary timed suspensions in all cases traditionally regarded as cautionable offences.
 A blue card offence should always be accompanied by a temporary suspension from play of at least two minutes in duration.
 The release of players from a temporary suspension should be at the direction of the Referee or a Match Official if one is available.

 A player is shown the red card and sent off if he/she commits any of the following offences: